 Setting Description Note POWER ON Function Password Enables you to wake-up the system by entering a password at the keyboard.
 HotKEY You can wake-up the system by pressing the key combination of your choice (Ctrl-F1~F12).
 Mouse Left Enables waking up the system by Mouse Right pressing either the right or left mouse button.
 BUTTON-ONLY Disables the Wake-Up by Keyboard function.
-Default Keyboard 98 If [POWER ON [Function] is se t to [Password] KB Power ON Password • Set the password that will wake-up your system.
-If [POWER ON If [POWER ON Function] is set to [Hot Key] Hot Key Power ON Choose the key combination that will wake- up the system.
+Default Keyboard 98 If [POWER ON If [POWER ON Function] is set to [Password] KB Power ON Password Enter (your password) Set the password that will wake-up your system.
+If [POWER ON Function] is set to [Hot Key] Hot Key Power ON Choose the key combination that will wake- up the system.
 [Ctrl-F1 to Ctrl-F12]